 Until recent years, not a great deal had been written about the BC&G. Further, one author, William Warden, was responsible for a lot of what's been put on paper, although the Clay County High School did publish two very informative booklets in 1979.
 I suppose, considering it's small size and relative insignificance to the overall American railroad scene, this shortage of information is not surprising.
 In addition, the railroad was small and simple so how much could be written!
 Up until 2010, only one book has been written dedicated entirely to the BC&G. That book, entitled simply "The BUFFALO CREEK & GAULEY", was written by the late WIlliam Warden and was published in 1991.
-For years i was the "Bible" for BC&G fans.
-Despite having some factual errors, it was by far the best single source of information and photographs published until the publishing of The Elk River Coal & Lumber Company by Brooks Stover and The BC&G in Color by Bob Withers and Brooks Stover..
+For years it was the "Bible" for BC&G fans.
+Despite having some factual errors, it was by far the best single source of information and photographs published until the publishing of The Elk River Coal & Lumber Company by Brooks Stover and The BC&G in Color by Bob Withers and Brooks Stover, published by Morning Sun.
 Warden also wrote an excellent article that appeared 30 years earlier in the August 1962 issue of RAILROAD magazine.
-These two documents are referenced heavily on this website.
-The rest of the currently available information is found primarily in magazine articles, chapters in a few books, video tapes, speciality publications such as the Clay County High School documents and individual photographs.
-It is the purpose of this site to bring together the most significant of this information as well as any new information and a number of previously unpublished photographs and organize it all in a way that makes it easy to use.
+These documents are referenced heavily on this website.
+The rest of the currently available information is found primarily in magazine articles, chapters in a few books, video tapes, specialty publications such as the Clay County High School documents and individual photographs.
+It is the purpose of this site to bring together the most significant of this information as well as any new information and previously unpublished photographs and organize it all in a way that makes it easy to use.
 Previously published photos are included when no better image is available and my sincerest hope is that I have correctly credited the photographers.

 What is unique about the information presented here is that the focus is on what would be of interest to someone wanting to build a model railroad of the BC&G. That's not to say the material is not of interest to the general railfan or BC&G historian, but the emphasis is on the rolling stock and structures and on how the railroad operated.
 There is also an emphasis on information collected by those interested in model railroading as they bring a unique perspective.
 A modeler, for example, will take a photos with a structure as the primary subject providing much more information than a photo where the structure is mostly obscured by a train!

 There are other websites that contain information about the BC&G, of course.
 The most significant of those are identified in the REFERENCES section.
-Also on that page is an extensive bibilography of all the other significant known sources of information about the line, including the ones referenced on this site.
+Also on that page is an extensive bibliography of all the other significant known sources of information about the line, including the ones referenced on this site.
 No discussion of the BC&G would be complete without integrating information about the Elk River Coal & Lumber Co. and it's logging railroad.
 Information on the ERC&L and the logging railroad are included here to the extent that time and space permits.
 ERC&L sources are included in the REFERENCES section for those interested in pursuing the logging activities further.

 BC&G Consolidation #13 is easbound as it passes the Cressmont dairy.
 Photo by Bill Price.